Fall 2022 semester

 The university continues to require proof of a primary series of a COVID-19 vaccination or medical/religious exemption for all campus community members and strongly encourages everyone to receive every additional booster that becomes available to them.

-With broad availability of antigen tests – which are effective at detecting infection at high viral levels, when people are most infectious – Cornell will discontinue its supplemental PCR (nasal/saliva) testing sites on Aug.
-31. Antigen tests will continue to be available to all students, faculty and staff who may wish to test following travel, attendance at large gatherings, illness or potential exposure.
-Cornell Health will continue to offer PCR tests for symptomatic students who meet the clinical testing criteria.
+Cornell discontinued its supplemental PCR (nasal/saliva) testing sites on Aug.
+31. Antigen tests are available to all students, faculty and staff who may wish to test following travel, attendance at large gatherings, illness or potential exposure.
+Cornell Health offers PCR tests for symptomatic students who meet the clinical testing criteria.

 Wearing a mask while indoors reduces the risk of contracting or spreading COVID-19.
 Individuals who are concerned about the risk of infection are encouraged to continue to wear a mask, and all community members should support and respect one another’s masking choices.

-Masks are required in testing centers (through Aug.
-31), campus healthcare facilities, and when riding public transit.
+Masks are required in campus healthcare facilities.
 Additionally, anyone who is recovering from COVID-19 and is no longer required to isolate must continue to mask when with others according to CDC guidance.

 Masks will be strongly encouraged, but are not required, in classrooms, providing more protection for vulnerable students, faculty and staff.
 Individuals should consider and respect the vulnerabilities of others by wearing a mask in the classroom if requested by an instructor and/or fellow classmates.
 The university will continue to provide high-quality masks to all campus community members.